What is The Earnest Wesleyan?

 Stay up-to-date

 You won’t have to worry about missing anything.
-Every new edition of the free newsletter goes directly to your inbox no matter what tier you choose, free or paid.
+Every new post goes directly to your inbox no matter what tier you choose, free or paid.
+We will never put the main posts of this website behind a paywall.

 Join the discussion in a membership plan

 Be part of a community of people who are engaging with the content and be part of fruitful discussions.
-Subscribing to a premium plan will give you access to additional content and the ability to reply and comment.
-This is a great outlet for fruitful Christian discussion on the topics addressed in the newsletter, which aim to be highly relevant and worthy of discussion.
+Subscribing to a premium plan will give you access to additional content and the ability to message our authors.
+This is a great outlet for fruitful Christian discussion on the topics addressed in posts, which aim to be highly relevant and worthy of discussion.

 Student and Teacher Discount